-Pressable provides support for PHP version 7.3, 7.4 and 8.0 on all sites.
-You may switch between PHP versions in MyPressable Control Panel.
+Pressable provides support for PHP version 7.4 and 8.0 on all sites.
+You may switch between PHP versions of each site in the MyPressable Control Panel.

-You can see the version of PHP on your site by creating a PHP file on your site, pasting in
+You can view the version of PHP on your site by creating a PHP file on your site, pasting in

 <? echo phpinfo(); and opening the file in your browser.

 Pressable at this time does not support or install the ionCube or ZendGuard Loader extensions.